code-423n4/2022-11-stakehouse-findings/data/Sathish9098-G.md

 ### In Solidity 0.8+, there’s a default overflow check on unsigned integers.
 It’s possible to uncheck this in for-loops and save some gas at each iteration, but at the cost of some code readability, as this uncheck cannot be made inline.
 This saves 30-40 gas per loop

-> There are 19 instances of this issue:
+> There are 30 instances of this issue:

-                2022-11-stakehouse/contracts/liquid-staking/ETHPoolLPFactory.sol
+> FILE:  2022-11-stakehouse/contracts/liquid-staking/ETHPoolLPFactory.sol

                 63:    for (uint256 i; i < numOfRotations; ++i) {

                144    numberOfLPTokensIssued++;

-               2022-11-stakehouse/contracts/liquid-staking/GiantMevAndFeesPool.sol
+> FILE: 2022-11-stakehouse/contracts/liquid-staking/GiantMevAndFeesPool.sol

                38:     for (uint256 i; i < numOfVaults; ++i) {